-On a Temporal Evolution Chart, you can render goals graphically by defining a starting point, an end date and a value you want to reach (new in 16.0).
+On a Temporal Evolution Chart, you can render goals graphically by defining a starting point, an end date and a value you want to reach.
 This is done using the goal element on your chart, and replaces the deprecated Temporal Evolution Line With Goal and Temporal Evolution Bar With Goal charts.